Who is liable if my goods are damaged in transit?

-1 Contact the seller
+1 Contact the retailer with evidence of damage

 Acting quickly will ensure you retain all your rights provided by the Consumer Rights Act, in particular the right to reject an item.
 If you bought your goods before 1 October 2015, you have the same rights under the Sale of Goods Act.

-Acting quickly helps you avoid a situation where a seller might try to claim that the damage must have been caused by you.
+Acting quickly also helps you avoid a situation where a seller might try to claim that the damage must have been caused by you.

 You can use this letter template to request damaged goods be repaired or replaced.